History of Ferencvárosi TC: 1970s

 Ferencváros won the 1975–76 season of the Hungarian League.
 Therefore, Ferencváros could enter the 1976–77 European Cup.
 Ferencváros beat Jeunesse Esch 5–1 at home on 15 September 1976.
 On 29 September 1976, Ferencváros also won the return match by 6–2.
 In the second round, Ferencváros beat Dynamo Dresden 1–0 at home on 20 October 1976.
 However, on 3 November 1976, Ferencváros were beaten by Dresden 4–0 in Dresden, East Germany which resulted the farewell for the club.

 Ferencváros entered the 1977–78 UEFA Cup.
 On 17 September 1977, Ferencváros were beaten 3–0 by Marek Dupnitsa at the Bonchuk Stadium in Dupnitsa, Bulgaria.
 On the return match, on 28 September 1977, Ferencváros won 2–0 but failed to qualify for the next round.

 Ferencváros entered the 1978–79 UEFA Cup Winners' Cup season.
 In the first round Ferencváros beat Kalmar FF 2–0 at home.
 On the return match, Ferencváros drew with Kalmar (2–2) and qualified for the next round.
 In the second round, Ferencváros lost the first leg of the tie against 1.
 FC Magdeburg by 1–0 in Magdeburg, East Germany.
 At home, Ferencváros won 2–1 but the East German team won on away goals.

 Ferencváros participated in the 1979–80 UEFA Cup.
 On 18 September 1979, Ferencváros were beaten 3–0 by Lokomotiv Sofia at the Lokomotiv Stadium, in Sofia, Bulgaria.
 On 3 October 1979, Ferencváros won 2–0 but they were unable to qualify for the next round.

-On 17 March 1974, the legendary and iconic Flórián Albert played his last match and said adieu with a goal.
+On 17 March 1974, Flórián Albert played his last match, finishing it off with a goal.